Movie Review: Page One: Inside the New York Times (2011)

 I was talking about this documentary with Evan, the friend who recommended it, and admitted it made me realize why I never became a true journalist.
 It wasn’t because I wasn’t curious enough or a good-enough writer or a fast-enough writer when I needed to be.
 It’s because I wasn’t tough enough.

 In the doc you watch David Carr, media columnist for The New York Times, take on various bombastic elements and shut them up.
 He stares them down, calls them on their bullshit, then moves on.
 Even when I’m able to do the first two things, I don’t move on.
 I allow the first two actions to linger and infect the surroundings.
-Carr, who looks like nothing much, Bilbo Baggins’ after a bad night, with a hoarse voice and a skinny neck and a wide middle and a face that seems permanently bent toward the ground—that seems to have trouble looking up—is able to cut so surgically through situations that there’s actually little bleeding.
+Carr, who looks like nothing much, Bilbo Baggins’ after a bad night, with a hoarse voice and a skinny neck and a wide middle and a face that seems permanently bent toward the ground, is able to cut so surgically through situations that there’s actually little bleeding.
 It’s like those scenes where Zorro takes a swipe at a candle and it doesn’t move, causing the villain to laugh at Zorro’s ineptitude and anticipate his demise.
 Which is when Zorro holds up the tip of the candle, or pushes the tip off with his sword, or stomps on the ground and the candle crumbles to bits.

 That’s what Carr is like.
 The other guy laughs at his ineptitude and then David stomps on the ground and the dude’s argument crumbles to bits.